ajwills72/rmip/docs/teacher_notes.md

 ### High- and low-intensity sessions

 Both sessions are dedicated to achieving the following goal: Have a working, bug-checked OpenSesame script ready to go.

-The tasks, which they need to divide between members of the group include:
+Begin with an interactive session on programming experiments in Open Sesame; this will likely take much of the high-intensity session.
+Following this, the tasks, which students need to divide between members of the group include:

 - Writing the instructions